For a while, I thought I had overcome the darkness of my ego. However, it recently returned, unexpectedly.

 And prayer helps.
 It truly does.

-There’s something I figured out.
+There’s something I understand now.
 The past?
 It doesn’t exist.
 The future—without the past—doesn’t exist either.
 There is no time.
 There is just now.

 So if I can just remember that, even in the middle of emotional chaos, I realize: the pain I feel is often a residue—stored in the body.
 I don’t need to reject it.
 I don’t need to get angry at it.
 This time, I simply said: